japandan/marloweU/README.md

 The MARLOWE algorithm takes output data from MassSpectrometry performed on an unknown sample.
 It trys to find likely organisms which are contained in the sample.

-In addition, I am including documentation and R functions to build the R environment and MySQL database.
+In addition, I am including documentation and R functions to build the R environment and MySQL database on Linux.